eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 *"The most incomprehensible thing about the universe is that it is comprehensible."* - Albert Einstein

-*"The most incomprehensible thing about consciousness is that it follows the same laws as the rest of the universe."* - Information Physics
+*"The most incomprehensible thing about consciousness is that it follows the same laws as the rest of the universe."* - Information Dynamics

 ---